IAmMoltony/desktop-wallpaper/README.md

 # desktop wallpaper

-This repo contains some desktop wallpapers that I made.
-Not all of them are good.
+This repo contains some desktop wallpapers that I made, some of which are purposefully awful.

 ## how to use